-The Safety and Security Department strives to provide public safety services to the college community with the utmost integrity, efficiency, and professionalism.
-All Officers and administrators of the Department are employees of the college and are not contract employees of another agency.
-They are caring and involved members of the college community, invested in its growth and harmony.
+The Safety and Security Department strives to provide public safety services to the college community with integrity, efficiency, and professionalism.

 Security Officers provide a highly visible security presence through continuous patrol of the campuses.
 The Department controls access to campus facilities through the opening and locking of buildings and the utilization of key control and card access.
 The Department also conducts inspections of the facilities and reports security and safety deficiencies to the Facilities Management Department for immediate correction.
-Should you observe a safety issue while on any one of HACC's campuses, you can report the issue to the facilities department by going onto the intranet and clicking on the "Work Order" tab.
-This will then display another tab labeled " Submit Request", or you may contact the security department at any one of HACC's campuses.
+Should you observe a safety issue while on any one of HACC's campuses, please report it promptly to the Safety and Security Department so that the issue can be corrected without delay.

 Criminal incidents are reported to the local police who have jurisdiction on its campuses.
 The Department of Safety and Security at HACC maintains a highly professional relationship with the local police departments in each of our host cities.
 All crime victims and witnesses are strongly encouraged to immediately report criminal activity to their campus safety and security office and to the appropriate police agency.
 Prompt reporting will ensure timely warning notices on campus and timely disclosure of crime statistics.